pschydlo/RLenv.directory/README.md

 Learning environments are the datasets of reinforcement learning, they can be seen as simulations of real life processes, simple or complex.
 A key piece for progress in the field of reinforcement learning are new learning environments.

-Our mission is to encourage the creation of new and more complex learning environments through making the discovery of new environments easy.
+Our mission is to encourage the creation of new and more complex learning environments by making their discovery easy.

 ## Contributing